-The Quick Access Toolbar is a customizable toolbar independent of the tab on the ribbon that is currently displayed in Microsoft Excel.
+In Microsoft Excel, the Quick Access Toolbar is a customizable toolbar independent of the tabs on the ribbon.

 It is usually located in the title bar of the Excel window, but it can also be configured to display below the ribbon.